Canon M10 vs Sony RX10 IV

 Body comparison: Canon M10 vs Sony RX10 IV

 An illustration of the physical size and weight of the Canon M10 and the Sony RX10 IV is provided in the side-by-side display below.
 The two cameras are presented according to their relative size.
 Three consecutive perspectives from the front, the top, and the back are available.
 All size dimensions are rounded to the nearest millimeter.
-You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the M10 – represents 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony RX10 IV is considerably larger (73 percent) than the Canon M10.
 It is noteworthy in this context that the RX10 IV is splash and dust-proof, while the M10 does not feature any corresponding weather-sealing.